 Nevertheless, the idea of having a traitor in the team is enough to add an element of suspense and even paranoia into the gameplay.

 The game is played in a series of rounds.
 Each round players can pick one of the 12 base actions or use the character’s special ability.
 The most common actions are scavenging for useful things like weapons, food, supplies, medicine, or fuel, attacking zombies, and moving between locations.
 In addition, you can also build barricades, clean waste, and attack other players.

 The game keeps going until your colony runs out of morale or rounds in which case it ends in defeat.
 Alternatively, one or more players can come out victorious if the game’s main objective is achieved.

-Dead of Winter is a great, fresh and modern take on a zombie theme that combines psychological mettle with contagious, flesh-eating monsters.
+Dead of Winter is a great, fresh, and modern take on a zombie theme that combines psychological mettle with contagious, flesh-eating monsters.
 It has both co-operative and individual elements, and players have to balance them out to be efficient and eventually win the game.
-Victory isn’t clear-cut as everyone as well as individual players can both win and loose.
+Victory isn’t clear-cut as everyone as well as individual players can both win and lose.

 If you prefer the zombie side of horror board gaming, make sure you check our best zombie board games we’ve just finished writing.

 Dead of Winter is an amazing cooperative board game that has barely any flaws.
 It does an amazing job of delivering a winter surviving journey in a post-apocalyptic world.
 If you are up for tight teamwork, suspect, and a little bit of paranoia, Dead of Winter is one of the best horror/zombie board games on the market.